 EnglishforResearch.com is a trading name of The Whole World Company Limited

-PhraseBook for Writing, Helping Researchers Publish Worldwide, EnglishforResearch.com, EnglishforStudents.com and EnglishforSchool.com are worldwide trademarks and/or service marks of The Whole World Company Limited
+PhraseBook for Writing, Helping Researchers Publish Worldwide, EnglishforResearch.com, EnglishforStudents.com, EnglishforSchool.com and the Tree of Knowledge logo are worldwide trademarks and/or service marks of The Whole World Company Limited

 Copyright (c) 1996-2014 The Whole World Company Limited, Cambridge, CB7 5EQ, England